SGCNeRF: Few-Shot Neural Rendering via Sparse Geometric Consistency Guidance: Introduction

 \begin{itemize} \item We introduce a novel perspective that accurately locating sparse keypoints while gradually refining is a more effective strategy for few-shot neural rendering, especially in recovering fine details.

-\item We reveal and explore the potential complementary between the sparse matcher and frequency regularization method, which fully harmonizes the merits of high geometric consistency and the inherent smoothing characteristics within the context of few-shot neural rendering. \item We offer comprehensive experiments to demonstrate that our proposed approach achieves a significantly higher level of performance compared to the baseline method.
-Specifically, it surpasses FreeNeRF by 0.7 dB and 0.6 dB in PSNR on the LLFF and DTU datasets, even under the condition of an exceedingly sparse input view setting (with 3 views).
+\item We reveal and explore the potential complementarity between the sparse matcher and frequency regularization method, which fully harmonizes the merits of high geometric consistency and the inherent smoothing characteristics within the context of few-shot neural rendering.

+\item {We propose a frequency-guided geometric regularization method tailored to our sparse localization and progressive refinement framework.
+This approach effectively leverages geometric priors derived from the matching network, while simultaneously mitigating distortions introduced by matching errors.}

 \end{itemize}